Koonchung/web-crawler-exercise/README.md

-#Srap information of daily books at Amazon.
+#Extract information of daily books at Amazon.